weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 # tags: ['architecture']
 ---

-Data consistency is a property of a database that refers to whether data in different nodes do or do not match.
+Data consistency is a property of a database that refers to whether or not data that is distributed across multiple nodes is the same on all of the nodes.
+Data consistency is an important consideration for multi-node clusters.

+In Weaviate there data consistency has two components, schema consistency and data object consistency.

-Schema consistency is extremely important, as the schema defines the structure, or the blueprint, of the data.
-For this reason, Weaviate uses a strong consistency protocol and [Raft](https://raft.github.io/) consensus algorithm for schema replication.
+Schema consistency is extremely important.
+The schema defines the structure, or the blueprint, of the data.
+For this reason, Weaviate uses a strong consistency protocol and the [Raft](https://raft.github.io/) consensus algorithm for schema replication.

-Data objects, on the other hand, are eventually consistent, which means that all nodes will eventually contain the most updated data if the data is not updated for a while.
+Data objects, on the other hand, are eventually consistent.
+This means all nodes eventually contain the same data.
 Weaviate uses a leaderless design with eventual consistency for data replication.

-This difference reflects the trade-off inherent in consistency and availability, as described in the [CAP Theorem](./index.md#cap-theorem).
+The different designs reflect the trade-off between consistency and availability that is described in the [CAP Theorem](./index.md#cap-theorem).
 In Weaviate, data consistency is tunable, so it's up to you how you make the trade-off between A and C.

 The strength of consistency can be determined by applying the following conditions:
 * If r + w > n, then the system is strongly consistent.